Volvo Cars CEO aims for margins befitting a premium carmaker

 The Gothenburg, Sweden-based company aims to eke out cost savings by sharing more parts between different cars in its range, and by deepening its base of suppliers in China.

 "We have to be leaner in our own administration.
-We have a program now running reducing about 100 white collar jobs," Samuelsson said.
+We have a programme now running reducing about 100 white collar jobs," Samuelsson said.

 Once these three strategic pillars are completed and the company attains its 800,000 vehicle sales goal by the end of the decade, then margins should be comparable to its peers.